-The Certificate Holders provided notice to residents, businesses, and building, structure, and facility (including underground and aboveground) owners and operators within 100 feet of any HDD staging area or trenching activity with an offer to inspect foundations before, during, and after construction (see Appendix B).
-The notice provided included the following provisions (CC 154a):
+Concurrent with submission of this EM&CP for public comment, the Certificate Holders provided notice to residents, businesses, and stakeholders as required by the Certificate.
+Certificate Holders also provided notice to the owners of buildings and structures with foundations (including underground and aboveground) within 100 feet of any HDD staging area or trenching activity with an offer to inspect foundations before, during, and after construction (see Appendix B).
+Table 4.1 describes the locations of HDD activity in Segment 6 -Package 4A.
+Table 4.2 identifies the structures located within 100 feet of HDD and trenching activities as well as their owners and their approximate locations on the Plan and Profile Drawings (Appendix C).
+The notice provided included the following provisions (CC154a):

-- 1. An offer to inspect building, facility, and structure foundations before, during, and after construction - 2.
+- 1. An offer to inspect building, facility, and structure foundations before, during, and after construction; and - 2.
 An explanation of the benefits of such inspections and what documentation will be provided to building or facility or structure owners and operators.

-The building foundation inspection reports conducted for residents, businesses, and facility owners/operators can be performed by the Certificate Holders' designated subcontractor or by the specified building owner's designated contractor, if requested by the owner.
+The building foundation inspections conducted for residents, businesses, and facility owners/operators can be performed by the Certificate Holders' designated subcontractor or by the specified building's owner's designated contractor.
 If the inspection is performed by the building owner's designated contractor, the Certificate Holders will reimburse costs as needed.
+The Certificate Holders will track the number of occupants that accepted offers for inspections and keep a record of the general status of inspection results prior to and after construction.